siemen-subbaiah/JS-fundamentals-topics/2. call-stack/info.md

 **In JavaScript call stack is a mechanism where whenever a function invocation has been made, it is automatically added to the Call Stack.
-Once the function has executed all of its code, it is automatically removed from the Call Stack.
-Ultimately**
+Once the function has executed all of its code, it is automatically removed from the Call Stack.**

 - When the program is first loaded, a global execution context is being pushed in the stack

 - Whenever a function is invoked, it's execution context (Function execution context) is being pushed